Minimum Wage Ordinance

 The Minimum Wage Ordinance is an ordinance enacted by the Legislative Council of Hong Kong to introduce a minimum wage in Hong Kong in July 2010.
 The executive branch proposed a minimum wage of HK$28 (~US$3.61) per hour in November 2010, which the Legislative Council voted to accept after much debate in January 2011.
 It came into effect on 1 May 2011.
 Prior to this, there had also been a fixed minimum wage for one specific class of workers, foreign domestic helpers, of HK$3,740/month.

-Currently, the Hong Kong statutory minimum wage for non-domestic workers is HK$40 (~US$5.15) per hour.
+As 1 May 2025, the Hong Kong statutory minimum wage for non-domestic workers is HK$42.1 per hour.

 History

 Hong Kong had some legislation relating to the minimum wage as early as 1932; the Governor was granted the right, but was not obliged, to establish a minimum wage.
 The Trade Boards Ordinance also gave the governor (and after 1997, the Chief Executive) the power to set minimum wages for piece-rate and time-rate work, and established penalties for non-compliance.
 However, no governor exercised these powers.
 In 2006, legislators floated a proposal for a voluntary minimum wage.
 The executive branch formed a Minimum Wage Provisional Commission in February 2009 to research and eventually set a proposed wage floor.

 More debate came about on the possibility of a minimum wage in 2010.
 Legislator Tommy Cheung, who represents the catering functional constituency, suggested that the minimum wage be no greater than HK$20.
 This earned him the derogatory nickname "Twenty-dollar Cheung".
 He later amended his proposal to HK$24.
 Lam Woon-kwong of the Equal Opportunities Commission also indicated he had no objection to a lower minimum wage for disabled people.
 Chief Executive Donald Tsang was opposed to the whole concept of a minimum wage, according to legislator Lee Cheuk-yan of the Hong Kong Confederation of Trade Unions.
 Other voices of opposition included the free-market think tank Lion Rock Institute, as well as Miriam Lau of the Liberal Party, who gave estimates that between 30,000 and 170,000 jobs would be lost as a result of the proposal, depending on the wage adopted.